Kilmarnock F.C. Women

-Kilmarnock FC Women is a women's football team based in Kilmarnock, Ayrshire that plays in the SWPL 2.
+Kilmarnock Football Club Women is a women's football team based in Kilmarnock, East Ayrshire that plays in the SWPL 2.
 Founded as Stewarton Thistle, the club is the oldest women's football team in Scotland and celebrated its 50th anniversary in July 2011.

 History

 Stewarton Thistle

 Local historian Alastair Barclay wrote in 1973 that a girls' soccer team was founded in Stewarton 12 years previously "more or less for laughs" but had quickly eclipsed the modest achievements of the town's male teams.

 Sue Lopez recorded in her Women on the Ball book (1997) that the club was formed in 1961 at the Lord Provost's request, to raise money for the Freedom from Hunger campaign.
 The club enjoyed local success and, with star player Rose Reilly, reached the final of the first ever Women's FA Cup in 1971.
 Played under the auspices of the English Women's Football Association, the competition admitted Scottish and Welsh teams in its early years.
 Stewarton Thistle lost 4–1 to Lopez's Southampton at Crystal Palace National Sports Centre.
 A few months later, however, Thistle did manage to defeat Southampton in the final of the Deal International Tournament, which featured teams from across Europe.
 In the same year, Stewarton Thistle won the inaugural edition of the Scottish Women's Cup, winning 4-2 over Aberdeen Prima Donnas in the final.

 In 1972 they reached the Women's FA Cup final again, playing under the name of Lee's Ladies due to a naming–rights sponsorship deal.
 Southampton beat them again, 3–2 at Eton Park in Burton upon Trent.